jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     cd child

-  the terminal_ goes back to the command line.
-I make an empty file_
+  the terminal_ goes back to the command line

+* I make an empty file_

   .. code-block:: shell
     :emphasize-lines: 1